Executive Producer - TimeWell Electronic Recording Productions

 Beth Hallaron is a former and returning professional (reference and children's) librarian.
 She calls DeKalb, IL home.
 She reads a great deal, and watches more "genre television" than both of her brothers (Matt and Ken) combined.
 Being the 21st Century, she frequently does both of these with her best friend who lives two hundred and fifty miles away.
 She is addicted to knitting.

 Joan Hallaron is a committed Christian.
-A retired high school / district librarian, she is presently the librarian at the Fr.
-Stephen Potter Library at Newman Catholic Student Center in Northern Illinois University.
+A retired high school / district librarian, she was the librarian at the Fr.
+Stephen Potter Library at Newman Catholic Student Center at Northern Illinois University.
 She is Jerry's wife and the mother of Ken, Matt and Beth - all the Hallarons involved in Star Trek: Eras.
-As such, she has been a Trekkie for many years, if only out of necessity.
-Mrs. Hallaron loves reading, playing the organ, listening to music, gardening with herbs and flowers, computers and dogs.
-And she hates housework.
+As such, she had been a Trekkie for many years, if only out of necessity.
+Mrs. Hallaron loved reading, playing the organ, listening to music, gardening with herbs and flowers, computers, and dogs.
+And she hated housework.
+Joan passed away in 2018 and is greatly missed.

 M. E. Hopeful